k3s-io/docs/docs/faq/faq.md

 2) Check that you have resolved any [Additional OS Preparation](advanced/advanced.md#additional-os-preparations).
 Run `k3s check-config` and ensure that it passes.

-3) Search the [K3s GitHub existing issues](https://github.com/k3s-io/k3s/issues) that match your problem.
+3) Search the [K3s GitHub existing issues](https://github.com/k3s-io/k3s/issues) for one that matches your problem.

 4) Join the [Rancher K3s Slack](https://rancher-users.slack.com/archives/CGGQEHPPW) channel to get help.